 Yes.
 Another self styled mirage by Labour.
 The Morrisey specs and Everton shirt are fake.
 They play with words.
 Starmer was promoted as a centrist, he’s anything but.
 They even talk about a ‘soft Left’ faction that includes people like Miliband.
 Makes it sound like a cuddly teddy bear.
 They are hard Left.
 Labour lie and deceive.
 About time the public and especially the media judged actions not words.

-This Northener wholly agrees with your comments.
+This Northerner wholly agrees with your comments.

 Good man Ken !